-- Students must park in the Senior Parking Lot, ONLY in the spot assigned to them.
+- Seniors must park in the Senior Parking Lot, ONLY in the spot assigned to them.
 Failure to comply with this regulation will result in a fine.
-Repeated offenses may result in revocation of driving privileges. - Students driving on Methacton School District • property must follow all regulations of the School and Motor Vehicle Code of Pennsylvania.
+Repeated offenses may result in revocation of driving privileges.
+Juniors must park in the Junior lot. - Students driving on Methacton School District property must follow all regulations of the School and Motor Vehicle Code of Pennsylvania.
 Failure to do so will result in the loss of parking privileges.
 Therefore, drivers must exercise caution and drive slowly on and around school property.
 Speeding and reckless driving will not be tolerated where lives are at stake.
 Speeding and reckless driving will result in immediate loss of driving parking privileges.
-Therefore, drivers must exercise caution and drive slowly on and around school property.
-Speeding and reckless driving will not be tolerated where lives are at stake.
-Speeding and reckless driving will result in immediate loss of driving privileges. - The school cannot be held liable for any thefts or damage to vehicles.
+Therefore, drivers must exercise caution and drive slowly on and around school property. - The school cannot be held liable for any thefts or damage to vehicles.
 Individuals must handle any incidents of this nature at their own expense. - Students are to park cars, exit immediately, and move directly to the building.
 Loitering in cars or the parking area is not permitted. - At no time may students go to their cars during the school day without school authorization. - In case of snow, parking cannot be guaranteed due to plowing. - When Methacton School District issues an Early Dismissal due to weather, your vehicle must be removed from the lot.